MRayner93/Reaction-Game/README.md

 ## Features

 The Pocket Game is a Reaction Game with three LEDs, three switches, and an ON/OFF switch.
 The casing was designed using 3D printing and Autodesk Fusion 360.
 The circuit board was created with EasyEDA.
-Inside the casing, there's a lithium-ion battery providing several hours of runtime, which can be charged via USB-C.
+Inside the casing, there's a lithium-polymer battery providing several hours of runtime, which can be charged via USB-C.

 ## Gameplay